hl2vr/hl2vr.github.io/_pages/about.md

 *Half-Life 2: VR* was originally greenlit on Steam back in 2017.
 It has since gone through its own kind of development hell and was all but abandoned.
-In July 2021, a new influx of team members has revitalized the project, and it is now close to actually being released to the public.
+In July 2021, a new influx of team members has revitalized the project, and as of September 2022 it has been released to the public.

 *Half-Life 2: VR* is a mod and is not created by or affiliated to Valve Software.